 Workplace romances can have consequences, especially if you’re in the C-suite.
 Consider McDonald’s.
-Last year, the fast-food chain fired its CEO for having a relationship with a subordinate.
-In January, Best Buy CEO Corie Barry was investigated over allegations that she had had a relationship with a manager before she took the top spot.
+In 2019, the fast-food chain fired its CEO for having a relationship with a subordinate.
+There have been a number of similar cases over the years.

 Is there room for acceptable romantic relationships in the office?

 It’s estimated that about one in four people have had a romantic relationship with someone in their workplace, according to a 2020 survey by the Society for Human Resources Management.
 And among those who’ve dated within their company, 20 percent said they dated a subordinate.
 Such relationships can create a conflict of interest or raise concerns about favoritism, says Colleen Stuart, assistant professor at the Johns Hopkins Carey Business School.

 Then there’s the issue of consent.
 If a boss asks you on a date, would you feel pressure to say yes?
 “What’s considered consent is very tricky when there’s a disparity in power,” Stuart says.

 Amber Clayton, knowledge center director at the Society for Human Resources Management, encourages companies to craft clear guidelines on romantic relationships in the workplace.
 That doesn’t necessarily mean prohibiting all supervisor-subordinate relationships.
 Instead, an employer could have a policy stating that workers may be moved to different departments to avoid conflicts of interest.